gsjurseth/opdk8s/README.md

  * created a spec which updates some requirements (lower the mem and cpu reqs for ZK)
  * deployed a stateful set and watched
 --- updates
- * added a few more configmaps to handle license file and hardware_requirements.properties
+ * added a few more configmaps to handle license file and an org config file
  * changed profile to ds: this is now working
  * added a sts for profile ms which is now working
+ * added rmp
+ * added ingress and tested
+ * tried killing off datastore pods to see if they'd autorecover (the Dockerbuild includes a change to the jvm's java.security file which should override the caching nature of the jvm ... but it does't seem to work)

+# TODO
+I need to automate a bit more and i need to find a way to have the k8s setup automagically detect issues with zookeeper and recover....
+I will look into PodLifeCycle which I think will help

 ## Docker
 So, I had to build the docker with the docker file you see below.
 I used this command to do so: